- How do I know if my back pain is muscular?

 These are typical symptoms you might experience:your back hurting more when you move, less when you stay still.pain in your back radiating down into your buttocks but not typically extending into your legs.muscle cramps or spasms in your back.trouble walking or bending.difficulty standing up straight..

-When should I go to ER for lower back pain?
+Should I go to the ER for extreme back pain?

 What should you do if you are experiencing debilitating back pain and think you may need to go to the emergency room?
 If the pain has just begun as the result of an acute injury, or if you are experiencing accompanying symptoms like dizziness or a sudden loss of function, you should head to the hospital.

-When should you go to urgent care for back pain?
+At what point should you go to ER for back pain?

 What to do when your back hurts so bad you can’t move?

 TreatmentStop normal physical activity for the first few days.
 This will help relieve your symptoms and reduce any swelling in the area of the pain.Apply heat or ice to the painful area. … Take over-the-counter pain relievers such as ibuprofen (Advil, Motrin) or acetaminophen (Tylenol).

 Why is my back in excruciating pain?